 Manufacturing Business Outlook Survey - Historical Revisions (2020)

-Seasonal adjustments were based on the U.S. Census Bureau's Census X-12 program, and seasonal factors for the 12 months of 2021 are being projected using the X-12-ARIMA method.
-Adjustments were calculated based on the most recent 50 years of data.
+Seasonal adjustments were based on the U.S. Census Bureau's Census X-12 program for 50 years of data through December 2019, and seasonal factors for the 12 months of 2021 repeat the factors for the 12 months of 2020, which were projected in January 2020 using the X-12-ARIMA method.

 Return to the main page for the Manufacturing Business Outlook Survey.